cue-lang/cue/doc/ref/spec.md

 }
 ```

-A field with as value a struct with a single field may be written as
+A field whose value is a struct with a single field may be written as
 a sequence of the two field names,
 followed by a colon and the value of that single field.